Thursday, 6 July 2023

 July 6 About Athens’ Acropolis

 Just going into my need-to-understand-everything mode – firstly there are many other acropoleis in Greece but we always just think Athens.
 The word simply means the highest point (akron) of the city (polis).
-As a small soupcon, during ancient times the Acropolis of Athens was known as Cecropia, after the legendary serpent-man Cecrops, the supposed first Athenian king – Greek myth and history are so entangled that they are difficult to separate, and the Greeks admit to this.
-History tells it that ‘the hill’ was occupied back to the time of Pericles in C5 BC who reportedly coordinated the construction of the buildings - what remains are the site's most important ones, including the Parthenon, the Propylaea, the Erechtheion (the old temple of Athena named for the mythical king of Athens Erechtheus) and the Temple of Athena Nike.
+As a small soupcon, during ancient times the Acropolis of Athens was known as Cecropia, after the legendary serpent-man Cecrops, the supposed first Athenian king – Greek mythology and history are so entangled that they are difficult to separate, and the Greeks admit to this (and happily live with the 'blend').
+History tells that ‘the hill’ has been occupied back to the time of Pericles in C5 BC who reportedly coordinated the construction of the building.
+What remains are the site's most important buildinga, including the Parthenon, the Propylaea, the Erechtheion (the old temple of Athena named for the mythical King of Athens Erechtheus) and the Temple of Athena Nike.
 We saw them all.

 Why are they so damaged?
-Apart from earthquakes etc, the normal invader-looter behaviour of early times and more recent greed by a number of nations including the British and French, the Parthenon and the other buildings were seriously damaged during the 1687 siege by the Venetians during the Morean War when gunpowder being stored in the Parthenon by the Turks, who were the rulers at the time, was hit by a Venetian bombardment and exploded.
+Leaving aside earthquakes, the normal invader-looter behaviour of early times and more recent greed by a number of nations including the British and French, the Parthenon and the other buildings were seriously damaged during the 1687 siege by the Venetians during the Morean War.
+Gunpowder being stored in the Parthenon by the Turks, the rulers at the time, was hit by a Venetian bombardment and exploded.

 The Odeon of Herodes Attica